This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Porn not only becomes an intense habit, taking up your time and attention from your daily life, it is also an escalating behavior.

-Research indicates that porn consumers can become desensitized to porn, often needing to consume more porn, more extreme forms of porn, or consume porn more often in order to get the same response they once did.
+Research indicates that porn consumers can become desensitized to porn, often needing to consume more porn, more extreme forms of porn, or consume porn more often to get the same response they once did.

 In a select few extreme cases, child abuse experts have said that extreme mainstream porn was the start for a consumer down a more illicit path.